GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development by Example Notes.md

 ### Chapter 28: Green Bar Patterns
 - These are patterns to get your tests to go green quickly.
 - **Fake It:** Just have your code return constants to get the test working quickly.
-Then in the refacotring step you get it to work more generally by eliminating duplication of data between the test and code:
+Then in the refactoring step you get it to work more generally by eliminating duplication of data between the test and code:
   - This gives you a concrete end goal to work towards, which you can work back from
   - It lets you get to green quickly, so you can refactor with confidence
   - It gives you a clear problem to solve (scope control)